 The climb to the summit takes about an hour, and leads past an ingenious series of defences, including multiple doorways designed with odd angles and spike-studded doors to prevent elephant charges.
 A tower of victory, known as the Chand Minar (Tower of the Moon), built in 1435, soars 60m above the ground to the right; it’s closed to visitors.
 Higher up, you can walk into the Chini Mahal, where Abul Hasan Tana Shah, king of Golconda, was held captive for 12 years before his death in 1699.
 Nearby, there’s a 6m cannon, cast from five different metals and engraved with Aurangzeb’s name.

 Part of the ascent goes through a pitch-black, bat-infested, water-seeping, spiralling tunnel.
-Guides (₹1368) are available near the ticket counter to show you around and their torch-bearing assistants will lead you through the dark passageway for a small tip.
+Guides (₹1600 up to five people) are available near the ticket counter to show you around and their torch-bearing assistants will lead you through the dark passageway for a small tip.
 On the way down you’ll be left to your own devices, so carry a torch.

 As the fort is in ruins (with crumbling staircases and sheer drops) and involves a steep ascent, the elderly, children and those suffering from vertigo or claustrophobia will find it a tough challenge.
-Allow 2½ hours to explore the structure and bring water.
+Bring water and allow 2½ hours to explore the structure.

 There is little in the way of accommodation at Daulatabad – people bed down in Aurangabad or Ellora.
-For meals, the entrance to the fort is swarming with dhabas (casual eateries), fresh fruit and flavoured crushed-ice stalls.
+For meals, the entrance to the fort is swarming with dhabas (casual eateries) and fresh fruit and flavoured crushed-ice stalls.